-Ephedrine (ih-fed-rin) is one of the four active components of the herb Ephedra.
+Ephedrine is one of the four active components of the herb Ephedra.
 It is able to induce fat loss via increasing the amount of fat available for fuel as well as by increasing heat expenditure.
-It has been implicated in increasing the Metabolic Rate by up to 5% in humans.
+It has been implicated in increasing the metabolic rate by up to 5% in humans.
 It has also been noted to cause serious side-effects in some instances, and its legal status varies by region.

 All Doses Standardized to Ephedrine HCl

 In an ECA stack, ephedrine is dosed at 20-24mg for three doses taken throughout the day.